KetoKrate Paid Social Ads

 Defining "success" with social ads is a moving target and relies heavily on context.
 While live, these ads were top performers based on their objectives.
 Here are some short notes on what defines "success" for ads at KetoKrate:

-• Comparing Cost Per Acquisition (CPA) to Lifetime Value (LTV): As a monthly subscription service, the LTV shown here is the average for all subscribers that came from Meta since I started creating ads for KetoKrate—about 6 months of revenue per subscriber.
+Cost Per Acquisition (CPA) vs. Lifetime Value (LTV): The average LTV for all subscribers that came from Meta since I started creating ads for KetoKrate is $269.94—about 6 months of revenue per subscriber.

-• Video Retention (how far into a video do people watch) has faced criticism for being a "vanity" metric, from a creative perspective, I find it highly useful because it directly reflects the creative itself.
-In my experience, video retention has been reliably correlated with conversions, and using it as a guide for creative iterations has consistently driven an increase in results.
+Video Retention (how far into a video people watch) has faced criticism for being a "vanity" metric, from a creative perspective, I find it highly useful because it directly reflects the creative itself and has been reliably correlated with conversions.
+Using it as a guide for iterations has consistently driven an increase in results.

-• Different Objectives: Ads target different stages—educating, nurturing, converting, or engaging.
-Success is defined by the objective, which is why I’ve noted some key achievements for each ad.
+Different Objectives: Ads target different stages—educating, nurturing, converting, or engaging.
+Success is defined by the objective, which is why I’ve noted key achievements for each ad.

 Classic Unboxing